Upcoming Events

 DO NOT make your own reservations for the upcoming Educational Summit.
 TPG-IHA will be making reservations on behalf of all delegates per the information you provide in your registration materials.

-Below will be a list of articles that provide information and perspective on the Argentine healthcare system.
+Below will be a list of articles that provide information and perspective on the Greek healthcare system.
 We will add articles to this list periodically, so check back often!

 These reading materials are provided to you as a supplement, NOT a requirement.
 Feel free to read as many, or as few, of these materials as your interest & availability allows.